jannatulFerdeous/jannatulFerdeous/README.md

 </br>

-# Hello, Jannatul Ferdeous! 👋
+# Hi, This is Jannatul Ferdeous! 👋

-I'm a frontend developer with a passion for React, dedicated to shaping dynamic and seamless web experiences.
+💼I'm a working on Task Technology as Frontend Developer.
+Passionate about Reactjs, dedicated to shaping dynamic and seamless web experiences.
+I love to create new website beacause it satisfied me a lot.
 Constantly evolving, I am committed to continuous learning and innovation in the ever-changing landscape of web development.

 - 🚀 **Current Focus:** I am currently exploring and mastering the intricacies of React to elevate my skills and create compelling user interfaces.

-- 💻 **Tech Stack:** My toolkit includes React, JavaScript, HTML, and CSS.
-I believe in the power of clean code and am committed to staying current with industry best practices.
+- 💻 **Tech Stack:** I bring ideas to life using:

+Frontend Frameworks: React, Next.js

+Programming Languages: JavaScript, TypeScript

+Styling Tools: Tailwind CSS, CSS3, HTML5, Bootstrap

+State Management: Redux Toolkit

+Version Control: Git, GitHub

+Design Tools: Figma

+AI & ML: PyTorch, TensorFlow

 - 🌐 **Let's Connect:** Excited about building the future of the web together!
 Feel free to explore my repositories and connect with me on [LinkedIn](https://www.linkedin.com/in/jannatulferdeous/) or **jannatul.gub@gmail.com**.